 I’d tap on the Bluetooth icon to turn off Bluetooth.
 This will interrupt the Bluetooth connection.

 At this point, I have two choices.
 I could either turn off the Bluetooth speakers and then turn them on.
 It’ll only see my iPad and connect to it, since Bluetooth is off on my iPhone.
 Alternatively, I could go to Settings on my iPad and then tap on Bluetooth and then manually select the speakers to initiate a connection.

 I should also mention that since I have had to do this dance a number of times, I now try to prevent this problem from occurring in the first place.
-Specifically, when both of my iOS devices are within range of my Bluetooth speakers, before I turn on the speakers, I will turn off Bluetooth on one of the iOS devices.
+Specifically, when both of my iOS devices are within range of my Bluetooth speakers, before I turn on the speakers, I will turn grab the device that I want to connect my speakers to, I’ll go to its Bluetooth settings area and click on my speakers to initiate a connection.
 Then, I will turn on the speakers.
-They will connect to the device I want them to connect to.
-Then I can re-enable Bluetooth on my other iOS device.
+This way, the speakers will typically connect to the proper device.